19.1 – The new beginning

 You are investing in Bonds/T-bills issued by the Government of India.
 Since these are backed by the Government of India, these are virtually risk-free investments.
 The guarantee from the Government is also called ‘Sovereign Guarantee’.

 What are bonds/T-bills??
 Tell me more.

-Whenever you and I need money we go to the bank to take a loan.
+Whenever you and I need money we go to the bank to avail a loan.
 Against this loan, we promise to pay the bank periodic interest and also return the money after a certain amount of time.
 This is common practice, where the interest and principal is repaid back to the bank.

 Likewise, the Government of India also needs money to build roads, bridges, dams, hospitals, etc. When they run short of money, they approach their bank for a loan, which is the RBI.
 The RBI, in turn, auctions the loan in the form of bonds/T-bills that you can purchase.
 Essentially, you are lending a part of the overall loan the government is seeking.
-Against this loan, the Government of India promises to pay a periodic interest and also repay the principal at the end of the tenure.
+Against this loan, the Government of India, promises to pay a periodic interest and also repay the principal at the end of the tenure.